An SU(2)-symmetric Semidefinite Programming Hierarchy for Quantum Max Cut: Introduction

 Equipped with the new SDP family, we then provide extensive numerical results studying the exactness/inexactness of NPA at low levels.
 We first provide results for an exhaustive search among all possible unweighted graphs up to $8$ vertices, and then proceed to physically interesting cases with up to $60$ vertices.
 With the exhaustive search, we find no unifying features among examples where NPA is exact, and examples which are seemingly ``simple'' where the optimal SDP objective at low level is far from the extremal eigenvalue as well.
 For cycles we find that neither the first level of our SDP family or second level the hierarchy previously considered in \cite{par21app, par22opt} is exact at low levels in sharp contrast to MaxCut where the lowest level is exact on all even cycles and the second level is exact on all cycles\cite{bar14}\jnote{We don't actually have numerical evidence about Lv2 Proj, if I remember correctly.
 We couldn't go to large enough systems to test if it's actually failing for large cycles.}.
 It is impossible to rigorously certify that NPA achieves the optimal eigenvalue using purely numerics, since we have many cases where the optimal SDP objective is only different from the extremal eigenvalue in the 4th or 5th decimal place.
 We classify graphs according to how the error of the SDP optimal solution behaves as a function of the tolerance parameter for the SDP.
 This lets us confidently conclude from numerics, whether the NPA is giving the exact extremal eigenvalue or not.
 In doing so, we are able to explicitly show separation of different NPA hierarchies, which is otherwise subtle.

-Moreover, we run numerical simulations on some condensed matter physics models, demonstrating that the the lowest level of our NPA hierarchy obtains exact ground states of ``frustration-free" quantum spin systems such as the Majumdar-Ghosh and Shastry-Sutherland models. \cnote{This sentence doesn't make sense {\bf Jun}: How about now?} We point out that this is a natural consequence from the connection between frustration-freeness and sum of squares proof, showing that the NPA hierarchy as a whole is essentially a generalization of the frustration-free notion.
+Moreover, we run numerical simulations on some condensed matter physics models, demonstrating that the the lowest level of our NPA hierarchy obtains exact ground states of ``frustration-free" quantum spin systems such as the Majumdar-Ghosh and Shastry-Sutherland models.
+We point out that this is a natural consequence from the connection between frustration-freeness and sum of squares proof, showing that the NPA hierarchy as a whole is essentially a generalization of the frustration-free notion.